JB395/Bits-to-Target-and-Difficulty/README.md

 }
 ```

-For the transaction above, one “vin” UTXO input gives a previous transaction and two outputs “vout”.
-The first output sends 300.685401 to a receiving address, the second sends 11769.78668720 QTUM to a change address.
+The transaction above has one “vin” UTXO input which provides the previous transaction to be spent and two outputs “vout”.
+The first output “vout” sends 300.685401 to a receiving address, the second sends 11769.78668720 QTUM to a change address.
+The difference in value between the inputs and outputs is the mining fee.

 ### getreceivedbyaccount "account" ( minconf )